Marina Anissina

 Marina Vyacheslavovna Anissina (Марина Вячеславовна Анисина; born 30 August 1975) is a Franco-Russian ice dancer.
 Competing with Gwendal Peizerat for France, she is the 2002 Olympic champion, the 1998 Olympic bronze medalist, the 2000 World champion, and a six-time French national champion.

 Earlier in her career, Anissina competed with Ilia Averbukh for Russia and the Soviet Union.
 They won gold at two World Junior Championships.

 Personal life

 Born to Irina Cherniaeva, a former pair skater who placed sixth at the 1972 Winter Olympics, and Vyacheslav Anisin, a World and European champion in ice hockey, Anissina had a comfortable childhood.
 She is of Ukrainian descent on her mother's side.
 Her brother is Mikhail Anisin, also a hockey player.

-Anissina became a French citizen in 1994.
+Anissina acquired French nationality by naturalization on 1 February 1996.
 On 23 February 2008, she married Russian actor Nikita Djigurda in Moscow after the two met when they were partnered on a celebrity ice dancing television show.
 They have two children.
 The family currently lives in Moscow.
 Anissina spends time in France and works with young ice dancers.